 Increased share of renewable energy in energy use

-Ministry of National Development - Department for Green Economy Development
+Ministry of Innovation and Technology - Department for Green Economy Development

 National Energy Authority (OS),